Loading...

 Health Information

-When Should the Caretaker Wash Hands?
+When Should the Caretaker of Baby Wash Hand?

-• Before, during and after cooking food
+• Before, during and after cooking food.

-• Before eating food
+• Before eating food.

-• Before and after handling someone who is sick
+• Before and after handling someone who is sick.

-• Before and after treating a wound
+• Before and after handling a wound.

-• After using the toilet
+• After using the toilet.

-• After coughing, sneezing or blowing your nose
+• After blowing your nose, coughing or sneezing.

-• After handling animals
+• After handling an animal.

-• After handling garbage
+• After handling garbage.

 Handwashing Steps